What you need to do to work and operate in the aviation industry after the UK leaves the EU.

-- apply for a foreign carrier permit
+- applying for a foreign carrier permit

 - declared entities

-From 29 March 2019, if there is no EU exit deal, aerospace design, production and maintenance organisations might need to take action to ensure they continue to hold appropriate safety certificates.
+Aerospace design, production and maintenance organisations might need to take action to ensure they continue to hold appropriate safety certificates.
 Actions required would depend on individual circumstances.
 Each business and individual should consider the possible actions for: